gitluin/sara/README.md

  * Function spawns don't play nice if they hang around and you try to kill them before they go poof
  * Bar doesn't redraw on laptop lid reopen until maprequest, changedesktop, etc.
  * Need to XFree() in applyrules, I think?
 T'is unclear
+ * Sometimes, download dialogs from Firefox end up in 9th hellspace

 To Do
 ----